 With a stay at a place like Castle Hill Inn, you’ll feel like you’re getting a little taste of that Gilded Age opulence for yourself!

 Bar Harbor, ME and Acadia on Mt Desert Island

 There’s just no two ways about it, Bar Harbor and Acadia both deliver big when it comes to great beach town sights and things to do!
 Beautiful beaches abound to enjoy those gorgeous ocean views, and Sand Beach and Echo Lake Beach are both popular summer swimming spots in Acadia National Park.

-You can follow this ready-made 3-day itinerary for Bar Harbor and Acadia National Park or chart your own course, but there is so much to see and do at Acadia that this is a beach town getaway that can keep you on the move trying to see and do it all!
+You can follow this ready-made 3-day itinerary for Bar Harbor and Acadia National Park or chart your own course, but there is so much to see and do at Acadia!
 Whether you’re into hiking and camping or more interested in finding a cute little cabin to kick back in, you’ll find what you’re looking for on Mt Desert Island.

-If it’s more pampering vibes you’re in the mood for, check out Ocean House in Watch Hill, which is one of the best spa getaways in New England.
+If you’re in the mood to splurge, check out Ocean House in Watch Hill, which is one of the best spa getaways in New England.
 Regardless of where you stay, Westerly offers a beach town experience that won’t soon be forgotten.

 Oak Bluffs, MA

 Oak Bluffs is one of the most visually distinctive beach towns on Martha’s Vineyard.
 You’ve got the whimsical gingerbread cottages at the Oak Bluffs Campground and the Flying Horses Carousel, built in 1876 and still functional to this day.

 You’ll even find some somewhat quirky fun at the Island Alpaca Company, a working alpaca farm and shop where you can find all kinds of alpaca-related goodies… including the alpacas!